 Overview: I work as a group leader in the Institute for Microbiology and Infection at the University of Birmingham.
 My research explores the use of high-throughput approaches to phenotype pathogens.
 Those methods allow me to study a) the bacterial cell envelope, a cellular compartment harbouring many determinants and processes related to antimicrobial resistance; b) how differences in DNA sequence result in phenotypic variability of pathogens to improve antimicrobial treatment regimens.

-Where are you looking: I can work with all.
+Where are you looking for antibiotics: I can work with all.

 Expertise required: Getting novel compounds to perform mode of actions studies.